uwspstar/Side-Projects/Web-Basic/readme.md

 - https://web.dev/http-cache/
 - https://www.mnot.net/cache_docs/

+### There are two main reasons that Web caches are used:
+- To reduce latency
+- To reduce network traffic

 ### HTTP caching two main categories:
 - ```private``` or ```shared``` caches.
 - A ```shared cache``` is a cache that stores responses for reuse by ```more than one user```.